pike13inc/reporting_api_example/README.md

 #### Product sales activity report

-We will only consider sales activity for a product named "Drop-In".
+Find all sales activity for a product named "Drop-In".

 ##### Request
 ```bash